'Black Madonna' Virgin Mary Memorial Defaced With BLM Graffiti

 The National Catholic Register quoted Breda’s mayor, Paul Depla,“ as saying that the vandalisation was “particularly sad for the Polish community, for which the monument is of great value”.

+Daniel Kawczynski, the Polish-born Conservative MP and Chairman of the All-Party Parliamentary Group (APPG) for Poland, told Breitbart London that he was “deeply saddened that the perpetrators of this vandalism clearly don’t understand the powerful meaning to so many Poles of this monument which they have desecrated.”

+“So many Polish soldiers died liberating Holland from the evils of Nazi occupation.
+The Madonna being vandalised adds to the shame for anyone like me who is a Christian, this is deeply hurtful,” he added.

-A former chairman of the General Maczek Museum, Frans Ruczynski, was more forceful, saying the act of desecration was “very insulting”.
+A former chairman of the General Maczek Museum, Frans Ruczynski, was still more forceful, saying the act of desecration was “very insulting”.

 “Polish people are very religious.
 Every Sunday they go to church, with hundreds in Breda,” he said.